JNRowe/river-configs/sections/run_background_services.rst

 status script.

-The interesting thing to notice below is that I use instances keyed off of ``WAYLAND_DISPLAY`` so that it is possible to run multiple sessions, which comes in handy for testing as you can simply start a new nested session.
+The interesting thing to notice below is that I use instances keyed off of :envvar:`WAYLAND_DISPLAY` so that it is possible to run multiple sessions, which comes in handy for testing as you can simply start a new nested session.

 Start |foot| server::